Find Product

 What Is Fleet Insurance?

 Fleet insurance covers two or more vehicles under a single business policy.
 One renewal date, one insurer, and typically a lower overall premium than insuring each vehicle separately.
-For any business running multiple vehicles, it cuts the admin and usually works out cheaper as the fleet grows.
+For any business running multiple vehicles, it removes the admin overhead and usually works out cheaper as the fleet grows.

-Fleet insurance brings all your business vehicles under one policy, whether that is cars, vans, HGVs, or a mixed fleet.
+Fleet insurance brings all your business vehicles under one policy, including cars, vans, HGVs, or a mixed fleet.
 Instead of juggling separate renewals and insurers for each vehicle, you have one agreement, one point of contact, and a simpler way to manage drivers, vehicles, and claims.

-Most UK businesses qualify for fleet insurance from two vehicles upwards, meaning small fleet insurance can be a practical option for growing businesses.
-The more vehicles you add, the better the per-vehicle rate can become, and larger fleets often unlock more flexible options around driver age, vehicle mix, and policy structure.
+Most UK businesses qualify for fleet insurance from two vehicles upwards, so small fleet insurance is a practical option for growing businesses.
+The more vehicles you add, the better the per-vehicle rate, and larger fleets often unlock more flexible options around driver age, vehicle mix, and policy structure.

 Why businesses choose fleet insurance